splunk/public-o11y-docs/data-visualization/charts/create-charts.rst

 To edit a chart, open it from any dashboard or the Dashboard panel of a navigator.
 Editing a chart is essentially identical to building a chart.
 See :ref:`chart-builder`.

-If you don't have write permissions for the dashboard containing the chart, or you are in a built-in dashboard, you have to use :guilabel:`Save as` to save the edited chart.
+If you don't have write permissions for the dashboard containing the chart or if you are in a built-in dashboard, you have to use :guilabel:`Save as` to save the edited chart as a new chart.

 .. _save-chart: